plone/training/user_generated_content.rst

         cp -R src/ploneconf.site_sneak/chapters/11_user_generated_content_p5/ src/ploneconf.site

 How do prospective speakers submit talks?
-We let them register on the site and grant right to create talks.
+We let them register on the site and grant them the permission to create talks.
 For this we go back to changing the site through-the-web.

 In this chapter we: